Healthy Aging in Canada: Active Aging Canada

 How can the "ABCs" of physical activity support active aging?
 Learn about physical activity literacy in our article featured in MediaPlanetCA's latest "EmpoweringSeniors" campaign.

 Your Personal Passport to Healthy Living resources, updated and revised including a virtual facilitation training slide deck.
-Free copies available.

 Step into Spring!
 Walking for health